18F/handbook/_pages/training-and-development/index.md

 The [Online University (OLU)](https://gsaolu.gsa.gov/) isn't just for mandatory trainings.
 It also offers over 2,000 personal development courses including: project management, coaching skills, finance, giving feedback, professional effectiveness and makes available a large selection of online books covering a wide range of subjects.

 TTS also maintains a [curated list of free courses on OLU](https://docs.google.com/spreadsheets/d/1_IofrlGEDxOt54XWSrw9S0RlJOrlVcZjOJlcqxzMOOI/edit?usp=sharing) that are open to all TTS employees on a first-come, first-served basis.
 This list is updated weekly, and most of these trainings are virtual to make it accessible to everyone.
 If you need help or have OLU questions, contact [GSAOLUSupport@mail.eskillz.com](mailto:GSAOLUSupport@mail.eskillz.com).

+### Guilds, Communities of practice, and working groups

+TTS has a [collection of communities]({{site.baseurl}}/training-and-development/working-groups-and-guilds-101/) to help develop best practices, provide training, explore new ideas, and help solve thorny issues.
+Most meet regularly and hold discussion related to a central theme.

 ### Supervisor training